Magisk-Modules-Repo/ARCore_enabler/README.md

 # How does this module work?
 It changes the fingerprint of your phone to Google Pixel 2 one, which is supported officially by ARCore, so apps will think your phone is a Pixel 2.
 I have chosen this fingerprint because it works properly and allows to install Playground packages that are limited to Google Pixels.

 The module also adds a xml so that Play Store will allow you to look for apps that support ARCore and install ARCore itself.

+### You might want to use this module also without ARCore stuff, in fact if your phone isn't passing SafetyNet (CTS profile), this module will fix that, as well.

 # Notes
 1. Security patches info in system settings won't show the right phone patches, but the fingerprint ones after installing the module (this is required for SafetyNet);